-The common name fits this dwarf fish well, as it grows to only two inches at best.
+Its common name "dwarf" fits this fish well, as it grows to only two inches at best.
 Males are slightly larger than the females and have a bright orange-red body with turquoise blue vertical stripes that extend into the fins.
 The dorsal fin of the male is pointed in contrast to the rounded dorsal of the female.
 Females remain a duller silvery blue-gray color and never achieve the male's brilliant colors.
-Several color hybrids exist, including blue/powder blue), neon, rainbow, and red/blushing.
+There are several color hybrids including blue/powder blue, neon, rainbow, and red/blushing.

 This species is usually peaceful and can be kept with other peaceful species that are not too large or aggressive.

-Brightly colored fish can sometimes cause males to become aggressive, as they are perceived as rivals.
+Brightly colored fish can sometimes cause males to become aggressive as they are perceived as rivals.
 Peaceful, small schooling fish are suitable tank mates as well as most bottom-dwelling fish.
 Some potential tankmates may include dwarf cichlids, cardinal tetra, or neon tetra.

 Dwarf Gourami Habitat and Care

-Dwarf Gouramis are well suited to smaller aquariums as well as community aquariums because of their peaceful nature.
+Dwarf gouramis are well suited to smaller aquariums as well as community aquariums because of their peaceful nature.
 They should not be kept with very large or aggressive fish.
 Gouramis can be skittish when subjected to noise and should be kept in a quiet location.
 Provide plenty of vegetation, including floating plants that cover part of the surface of the water.
-The optimum pH is in the neutral range, and water hardness should be 4-10 dGH.
-The ideal water temperature is 77 F (25°C).
-Dwarf
+The optimum pH is in the neutral range, and water hardness should be 4 to 10 dGH.
+The ideal water temperature is 77 F (25 C).

 Dwarf Gourami Diet

-Lowering the water level to 6-8 inches and raising the water temperature to 28–30°C will trigger spawning.
-Vegetation is essential as males build their bubble nest using plant material, which it binds together with bubbles.
+Lowering the water level to 6 to 8 inches and raising the water temperature to 82 F will trigger spawning.
+Vegetation is essential as males build their bubble nest using plant material, which they binds together with bubbles.
 Nests are very elaborate and sturdy, reaching several inches across and an inch deep.
-Limnophila aquatica, Riccia fluitans, Ceratopteris thalictroides, and Vesicularia dubyana are good choices for the breeding tank.
-You can also offer peat fiber as building material.
+For aquarium plants, Limnophila aquatica, Riccia fluitans, Ceratopteris thalictroides, and Vesicularia dubyana, are good choices for the breeding tank.
+You can also offer peat fiber as a building material.

 The male will then take sole responsibility for the eggs, aggressively defending the nest and surrounding territory.
-In 12-24 hours the fry will hatch and continue developing within the protection of the bubblenest.
+In 12 to 24 hours the fry will hatch and continue developing within the protection of the bubble nest.
 After three days they are sufficiently developed to be free swimming.

-Remove the male from the tank once the fry has left the bubblenest or he may consume the young.
+Remove the male from the tank once the fry has left the bubble nest or he may consume the young.
 Feed fry micro-food such as infusoria, rotifers, or commercial fry food for the first week.
-They can then be fed freshly hatched brine shrimp and finely ground dry foods.
+Then they can be fed freshly hatched brine shrimp and finely ground dry foods.